Generic Name: gabapentin

 - have or have had depression, mood problems, or suicidal thoughts or behavior

 - are pregnant or plan to become pregnant.
 It is not known if Neurontin can harm your unborn baby.
 Tell your healthcare provider right away if you become pregnant while taking Neurontin.
 You and your healthcare provider will decide if you should take Neurontin while you are pregnant.

-- If you become pregnant while taking Neurontin, talk to your healthcare provider about registering with the North American Antiepileptic Drug (NAAED) Pregnancy Registry.
+- Pregnancy Registry: If you become pregnant while taking Neurontin, talk to your healthcare provider about registering with the North American Antiepileptic Drug (NAAED) Pregnancy Registry.
 The purpose of this registry is to collect information about the safety of antiepileptic drugs during pregnancy.
 You can enroll in this registry by calling 1-888-233-2334.